Our Story

 After the winter of 2005, Anne resigned from the MYSL to focus her energy on coaching, and the board hired Amy Cichanowski as director of the MYSL.
 Amy brought to the organization a different background and perspective on the ski community.
 She participated in competitive skiing at a very high level.
 After college, she spent a year training in Finland and moved to Minneapolis to be a member of Steve Gaskill’s newly formed elite Team Birkie, going on to ski in three Olympic Trials.
 She then earned an MBA and was a small-business consultant while coaching for 15 years before turning her full attention to the MYSL.

-Under Amy’s leadership, the MYSL has tripled its membership, with over 2000 members in 29 clubs.
+Under Amy’s leadership, the MYSL tripled its membership between 2006-2016 and became her full-time job.
 A key step to getting more kids involved in skiing was adding an equipment rental program in 2008.
 Amy and the MYSL Board identified equipping youth skiers as a barrier to participation.
-And the barrier was not just - financial - there just wasn’t enough quality youth equipment in the supply chain to meet demand.
-The MYSL now rents more than 800 sets of skis directly at the club level and is the largest purchaser of youth equipment in the country.
+And the barrier was not just financial; there just wasn’t enough quality youth equipment in the supply chain to meet demand.
+The MYSL now rents more than 2000 sets of skis directly at the club level and is the largest purchaser of youth equipment in the country.

 Level Five: Skating Along